 Marketplaces can work a few different ways.
 Typically, independent talent will create a profile that showcases their experience and examples of their work.
 Then, they can search for and apply to opportunities that fit their skillset and background.
 On the other side of the table, managers can also search for talent or evaluate applicants who have applied for an opportunity before choosing the right person for the job.
 Marketplaces help simplify the process of finding with the talent you need.
 With direct access to talent, organizations tend to save costs by eliminating the need to add a third-party recruiter to the mix while reducing the time managers spend on activities like administering project contracts.

-How Does Compliance Factor in to Direct Sourcing?
+3. How Does Compliance Factor into Direct Sourcing?

 In order for a direct sourcing strategy to be effective from end-to-end—finding, engaging, managing, and offboarding talent—it should be backed by a centralized engagement program to manage this lifecycle.
 Remember, in order for your organization to remain compliant, all workers must be properly classified.
 If your company engages someone as an independent contractor who is not legally qualified to work under that designation, the company can be held liable for worker misclassification.